cdm-spring-2020/activities/async-activities.md

 11. Complete peer review assignment

 	For this assignment, I have assigned partners for all students.
-By the due date, you will visit your partner's Github Pages site and provide the 200-250-word responses to the prompts linked below.
+By the due date, you will visit your partner's Github Pages site and provide the responses (1-2 sentences per numbered item) to the prompts linked below.
 Email your responses to your partner and CC me so I know you have completed the assignment.
 This link includes partner assignments, Github Pages links, email addresses, and the peer review prompts: https://github.com/cdm-spring-2020/activities/blob/master/peer-review.md

 	__Due date__: April 20